FlyOn21/Spring-JdbcTemplate-Rest/README.md

 **Response:**
 - `200 OK`: Successfully retrieved all customer.
+- `400 Bad Request`: Failed to retrieve data due to bad request.
 - `404 Not Found`: Failed to retrieve data due to not found.
 - `500 Internal Server Error`: Failed to retrieve customer data due to an internal server error.